polterguy/phosphorusfive/plugins/p5.strings/README.md

   Hansen:int:7
 ```

-As you can see, the original arguments are gone, and the index of the value "Hansen" is returned as a child node.
+As you can see, the original arguments are gone, and the index of the value _"Hansen"_ is returned as a child node.
 If there was multiple
-occurrencies of the value "Hansen", it would result in multiple return values.
-One for each occurrency of the value "Hansen".
+occurrencies of the value _"Hansen"_, it would result in multiple return values.
+One for each occurrency of the value _"Hansen"_.

 ```
 _data:Thomas Hansen is the creator of Phosphorus Five.
 Hansen's email is mr.gaia@gaiasoul.com